 Currently we hold a student/parent/teacher conference in term 1; issue a written report in terms 2 & 4 and our teachers from Year 1-4 complete a report at the end of a child's first, second and third year at school as prescribed by National Standards.

 Children are welcome to participate in a wide range of winter and summer sports codes both at club and school level throughout the year.
-Otaua School has traditionally been strong in the hockey area particularly.
-Our school is part of the Waiuku Group (with 7 other schools in our surrounding area).
-As well as our own sports events, our children who excel have the opportunity to compete against children from other schools in Waiuku area, Franklin Zone and in some instances Champion of Champions in Auckland.
+Our school is part of the Waiuku Group (with 8 other schools in our surrounding area).
+As well as our own sports events, our children who excel have the opportunity to compete against children from other schools in Waiuku area, Franklin Zone and in some instances Interzone Sports in Auckland.
 We are very lucky to have committed parents who are always willing to help us out here with transport, supervision and support.

 Otaua School has stationery packs available at the beginning of the school year.
 The lists are specifically chosen by the class teacher for each year level and are sent home on the first day of the new term.
 Packs can be bought through the school.
 Once orders have been received the children are given their stationery to take home to cover if they wish.
 Teachers do not expect children to start the year with a complete stationery pack but do ask that children come to school with a pen and pencil.
 Most teachers don’t start children on their new books until after the first full week.

 There is no obligation to buy your stationery from the school, however we have found when we surveyed parents that this is a no fuss, easy and cost effective way to purchase stationery.
 At the beginning of the year stationery prices from every supplier are very competitive and we are confident that our packs are as competitive and are good quality.
-This year prices will range from $32 - $41 depending on the year level required.
-The Year 4 – 8 packs include a $23 Mathletics subscription which runs from February 2017 to February 2018.
+The subscription for Mathletics for some year levels is added and currently the school pays for Reading Eggs for classes that use it.

 We have a phone list for all families.
 The privacy Act protects this information.
 Please ensure your details at our school office are current should we need to contact you in the case of illness or accident.